WPManageNinja/wpsocialninja-docs/guide/getting-started/wp-social-ninja-glossary.md

 **Shoppable Feed (Instagram):** A Pro feature that lets you add custom links to your Instagram posts.
 This turns your feed into a gallery where visitors can click a post to buy a product or visit a specific page.

 **Slider Layout:** A template style, usually for reviews or testimonials, that displays one item at a time in a sliding format.

+**Screen Options:** A settings panel, usually accessed from the top-right corner of the dashboard, that lets you customize your workspace.
+You can use it to show or hide specific platform modules from the "**All Platforms**" page, allowing you to create a cleaner view.

 ## T